Visiting Gunby: what to expect on your visit

 Toilets are available on the courtyard.
 Baby-change facilities are available on request (ask a member of the team).
 Please wear a face covering and adhere to social distancing while inside.
 The toilets are all sanitised by our facilities team throughout the day.

-The house and Orchard Gallery currently remain closed.
+The house currently remains closed.

 Well-behaved dogs on leads are very welcome throughout the gardens and grounds.